simonmeulenbeek/Eezy/README.md

 ~ $ cp ./eezy ~/.local/bin
 ```

-Since Eezy is just a shell script, *installation* in this context means simply moving `eezy` to a location that's included in PATH.
-For this reason it's very easy to install manually if you don't want to use the included install task for some reason.
-Just add `eezy` to any folder that is in PATH, or add it's containing folder to PATH.

 ## Usage
 Eezy is a command line application.
 To start adding and running tasks you need to first navigate to your directory and enable Eezy.
 You can enable Eezy in your current directory by using `eezy init` .
 You can add tasks with `eezy add-task taskname` .
 You can run tasks with `eezy taskname` .
 Look below for an example and a full list of available commands.